You will need to have some tests to find out whether you are healthy enough to donate a kidney and whether you are compatible with your recipient.

 All of these tests will be reviewed by the transplant team to decide if you can donate your kidney.

-Even if the tests show that you are healthy enough for surgery but you can’t donate to your recipient because you aren’t compatible, you can still help by joining a programme called the Kidney Exchange.
+Even if the tests show that you are healthy enough for surgery but you can’t donate to your recipient because you aren’t compatible, you can still help by joining a programme called the Australian and New Zealand Paired Kidney Exchange Program (ANZKX).

 Both you and your recipient will need to join this programme.

-The Kidney Exchange programme works by finding compatible donors and recipients.
+The ANZKX programme works by finding compatible donors and recipients in Australia and New Zealand.

-Your transplant co-ordinator can give you information about the Kidney Exchange programme.
+Your transplant co-ordinator can give you information about the ANZKX programme.